Boeing issues inspection instructions for 737 MAX 9 to airlines

 The message was delivered to airlines around 3 a.m.
 Pacific Time (1100 GMT), a source told Reuters, who was first to report that Boeing had sent the instructions.

-The U.S. Federal Aviation Administration (FAA) did not immediately comment on whether it signed off on Boeing's instructions to airlines or when the airlines could begin to return planes to service.
-The FAA had said on Saturday it expected the inspections would take four to eight hours.
+The U.S. Federal Aviation Administration (FAA) did not immediately comment but a source said it signed off on Boeing's instructions to airlines.

+Boeing is "working closely" with MAX 9 customers and providing technical assistance, while staying in contact with the FAA, Deal said.

+Boeing plans to hold a "short factory stand down" during the Monday morning meetings at the Renton, Washington-facility that makes the MAX, Deal said.
+Boeing CEO Dave Calhoun will host an internal Boeing webcast for employees on Tuesday.

 Alaska Airlines did not immediately comment.